christianvoigt/argdown/docs/guide/embedding-your-maps-in-a-webpage.md

 ## How to generate the Argdown web-component HTML

-There are three ways how you can create a HTML page containing the web component:
+There are four ways how you can create a HTML page containing the web component:

 - The easiest way is to use the **web component export** of the VSCode extension or the commandline tool (using the `argdown web-component [inputGlob] [outputFolder]` command).
 Using the export in the VSCode extension for your Argdown file the generated html will be copied to the clipboard so that you can simply paste the web-component into any html page.
 - You can also use the **Markdown export** of the commandline tool, if you want to write your whole webpage in Markdown using [fenced Argdown code blocks](/guide/using-argdown-in-markdown.html) and export it with the `argdown markdown [inputGlob] [outputFolder]` command to html.
+- If you need more configuration options, use **Pandoc** with the [Argdown filter](/guide/publishing-argdown-markdown-with-pandoc.html) and export your file to html.
 - Finally, you can use the same approach with a **static site generator** (like [Gatsby](https://www.gatsbyjs.org/), [Eleventy](https://www.11ty.dev/), [Vuepress](https://vuepress.vuejs.org/)).
-As long as it uses `remark`, `markdown-it` or `marked` as its Markdown parser you can [add Argdown support](/guide/using-argdown-in-markdown.html#advanced-usage-how-to-integrate-argdown-markdown-into-existing-applications) to the generator.
+As long as it uses `remark`, `markdown-it` or `marked` as its Markdown parser you can [add Argdown support](/guide/integrating-argdown-markdown-into-applications) to the generator.

 ## How to load the required files